IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 	[ibc-js] Deploying Chaincode - Complete

 Its not important if the arguments in the init function do not match mine.
+Though it is important that your deploy function tried to call some function that does exist in your chaincode.
+If you see "function: undefined, arg: undefined" you have not specified a function to be called on deploy which is out of spec.
 What you do want to match is the success message at the bottom.
 You may find that the sdk did not even attempt to deploy and a failure happened before it got to that point.